Submissions

 See Layout section below for manuscript templates, which must be anonymized both in its contents and in the file properties (e.g., in Word, this can be done in Tools/Protection and confirmation of identity removal can be seen in File/Properties).

-- A manuscript or full paper should be between 4000-7000 words, including references (but not including appendices).
+- A manuscript or full paper should be between 4000-7000 words, excluding references and appendices).
 Additional media file types are welcome.

 - An abstract (up to 250 words), at least 4 keywords, and the word count (not including abstract & keywords) must be placed on the first page.
 See image guidelines for any artwork (format, placement, resolution, fonts).